DevTae/StockToolsPreview/README.md

 Fourth, I used these datas **to make own buying/selling strategy**.

-- It could totally possible to **analyze the price patterns of stock** using this program with backtesting results.
+- It could be totally possible to **analyze the price patterns of stock** using this program with backtesting results.

 - Until now, I have studied and analyzed so many stocks and price patterns using this program